 Toshiba’s Transition

 The third platter plotter, Toshiba, has a lot on its plate lately.
-The firm accepted a $15.3 billion offer from Japanese Industrial Partners to take the company private, and was delisted in late 2023.
+The firm accepted a $15.3 billion offer from Japanese Industrial Partners to take the company private, was delisted in late 2023, and cut 6% of its Japanese workforce as part of a revitalization effort.
 Nonetheless, the firm is pushing to stay competitive in the race for hard drive capacity.

 A diagram of MAS-MAMR technology.
 Image Source: Blocks & Files.